 Bates has an endowed fund to support student research in the sciences and math.
 The funds are dispersed through the STEM Faculty-Student Research Grants.
 STEM fields are defined as sciences and math, including biochemistry, neuroscience and environmental science; and biomedical research, including public health.
 Bates faculty who wish to hire Bates students as research assistants during the summer may apply for this funding.
 Preference in funding goes to faculty who engage students from groups traditionally underrepresented in the STEM fields.

-Each grant provides funding for student wages (please budget at $11.00/hour) for up to 40 hours per week for up to ten weeks during the summer.
+Each grant provides funding for student wages (please budget at $11.00/hour) for up to 40 hours per week for up to ten weeks during the summer, with room and board included in those wages.
 Grants also provide funds for supplies or research travel, up to $2,000.